-From time to time, you may be asked to provide or preserve documents related to an investigation or may receive a request to participate in an investigative interview.
-All individuals subject to this policy are obliged to cooperate with Group investigations by timeously providing truthful accounts and relevant documents in response to interviews, questions and information requests.
-The destruction of documents or other evidence related to an investigation is prohibited.
-Any individual who fails to cooperate, or otherwise obstructs, impedes or improperly influences an investigation, or attempts to do so, will be subject to disciplinary action, or even termination of their employment, in accordance with Merlin's applicable policies.
+- (a) During an investigation, you may be asked to provide or preserve documents related to an investigation or may receive a request to participate in an investigative interview.
+All individual persons as listed at section [3] are obliged to cooperate with investigations by providing truthful accounts and relevant documents in response to questions and information requests. - (b) The destruction of documents or other evidence related to an investigation is prohibited.
+Any individual who fails to cooperate, or otherwise obstructs, impedes or improperly influences an investigation, or attempts to do so, may be subject to disciplinary action, or even termination of their employment, in accordance with Merlin's applicable policies.

-7.10 External reporting channel
+8.9 External reporting channel

-This policy provides individuals with the opportunity and protection necessary to raise concerns internally through a central reporting procedure (either internally or via an independent third party) and Merlin believes that the processes laid out herein are the most effective processes for dealing with reports of a Breach in a manner that serves the best interests of both Merlin and any individual making a report.
+- (a) This Policy provides employees with the opportunity and protection necessary to raise concerns internally through a central reporting procedure (either internally or via an independent third party ran hotline).
+For those that would like to raise a concern but are not employees, the independent Speak Up Hotline is available. - (b) Merlin believes that the processes laid out herein are the most effective processes for dealing with reports of a Breach in a manner that serves the best interests of both Merlin and any individual making a report.
 However, if you feel that you cannot raise your concerns in this way and reasonably believe the information you wish to report is true, you may consider reporting the matter to a competent external authority.
-See Country Specific Rules if applicable.
+See Country Specific Rules if applicable. - (c) Merlin continues to support anyone who would want to raise a concern via a national whistleblowing hotline.

-8 Confidentiality
+9 Confidentiality

-Merlin's internal reporting processes are secure and confidential which means that:

-- 8.1 no unauthorised person is allowed access to information held within it; - 8.2 the identity of an individual who makes a report, together with any other information from which their identity may be directly or indirectly deduced, will be kept confidential and protected and will not be disclosed, without the individual's consent, to anyone beyond authorised individuals within Merlin or their designees who are competent to receive or follow-up on a report; - by way of an exception, and subject to appropriate safeguards under the applicable European Union and national rules, the identity of a reporting person and any other information from which their identity might be deduced, may be disclosed where this is necessary in the context of an investigation by any national authority or in the context of judicial proceedings; - 8.4 where an individual is referred to in a report as a person to whom a Breach is attributed or with whom someone who committed a Breach is associated, Merlin will ensure that the individual's identity is kept confidential and protected for so long as investigations triggered by the report are ongoing and will ensure that the individual is treated fairly including being given the presumption of innocence and a right to be heard.
+- 9.1 Merlin's internal reporting processes are secure and confidential which means that no unauthorised person is allowed access to information held within it including: - (a) the identity of an individual who makes a report, together with any other information from which their identity may be directly or indirectly deduced.
+Identity of all involved individuals will be kept confidential, protected and will not be disclosed without the individual's consent, to anyone beyond authorised individuals within Merlin or their designees who are competent to administer the process, receive information or follow-up on a report; - (b) however, by way of an exception, and subject to appropriate safeguards under the applicable European Union and national rules, the identity of a reporting person and any other information from which their identity might be deduced, may be disclosed where this is necessary in the context of an investigation by any national authority or in the context of judicial proceedings; and - (c) where an individual is referred to in a report as a person to whom a Breach is attributed or with whom someone who committed a Breach is associated, Merlin will ensure that the individual's identity is kept confidential and protected for so long as investigations triggered by the report are ongoing and will ensure that the individual is treated fairly including being given the presumption of innocence and a right to be heard.

-9 Contractual status
+10 Contractual status

-This policy does not form part of any employee's contract with Merlin, however, Merlin expects that its principles and procedures should be followed by all individuals within its scope.
+10.1 This policy does not form part of any employee's contract with Merlin; however, Merlin expects that its principles and procedures should be followed by all individuals within its scope.
 Merlin reserves the right to change the content of this policy, as necessary, from time-to-time.

-10 No waiver of rights
+11 No waiver of rights

-The rights of individuals to report concerns under this policy cannot be waived or limited by any agreement, policy, form or condition of employment and Merlin will never require any such waiver or limitation of rights by any individual.
+11.1 The rights of individuals to report concerns under this policy cannot be waived or limited by any agreement, policy, form or condition of employment and Merlin will never require any such waiver or limitation of rights by any individual.